comoyo/blog.telenor.io/_posts/2017-02-21-VR-The-hype-is-real.md

 Mobile screen technology has gotten so good, with such high resolutions, the technology could be re-used for Virtual Reality equipment.
 The founder and creator of Oculus Rift metaphorically duct-taped a phone to his head to verify the product idea 😍😍.
-Further development of screen technology allowed for higher refresh rates (95 being the breakpoint for a smooth VR experience), faster pixel switching between colors (always switching via the color black, to reduce headaches), and a powerful enough computer to drive this system at the required resolution 💻💻 and speed 🏎🏎.
+Further development of screen technology allowed for higher refresh rates than the first prototype (95 frames per second being the breakpoint for a smooth VR experience).
+It was also discovered that tricks that had worked well for regular computer monitors made the experience worse inside a VR headset.
+For instance, each time a new color is put on a pixel it would keep lighting until a new color was ready.
+This made for a terrible experience when moving your head, since it felt like the world was moving with you, making you feel seasick.
+Instead, VR headsets now always switch via the color black, and only blink the pixels in the correct color for short amounts of time.
+Finally, the ever-increasing power of GPUs have made more realistic and faster graphics possible.
+This means you still need a powerful computer with the latest tech to drive the systems at optimal resolution 💻💻 and speed 🏎🏎..

 <img style="width: 48%" src="/images/htc-vive.jpg">
 <img style="width: 48%" src="/images/job-simulator.png">

 In the above picture to the left, you can see someone using the HTC Vive with the controllers allowing the game to track you while you walk through virtual reality.
-In the right picture, you can see Job Simulator, a game allowing you to experience what future humans thought office work looked like back in the early 2000s.
+In the right picture, you can see Job Simulator, a game allowing you to experience what future humans think office work looked like back in the early 2000s.
 Being able to move around in your virtual cubicle is incredibly immersive 😂😂!

 With multiple top-of-the-line VR headsets on the market right now (Oculus Rift, HTC Vive, Sony Playstation VR),